 - Dark circles due to anemia

 Iron deficiency is a major cause of dark circles.
-To avoid anemia, eat food that is rich in iron such as red meat, whole grains, bread, eggs, dry fruits, liver, green 1.
+To avoid anemia, eat food that is rich in iron such as red meat, whole grains, bread, eggs, dry fruits, liver, and green 1.
 Leafy vegetables, peas, almonds, apricots, beans, and raisins, etc.

 - Dark circles due to dehydration

 Due to excessive consumption of alcohol or caffeine, there is a lack of water in the body, due to which the skin around the eyes becomes darker.
-To avoid dehydration, drink 8-10 glasses of water daily, eat fresh and juicy fruits, reduce or not consume tea, coffee and alcohol.
+To avoid dehydration, drink 8-10 glasses of water daily, eat fresh and juicy fruits, and reduce or not consume tea, coffee and alcohol.

 - Dark circles due to liver diseases